LukeGrahamLandry/hctarcs/devlog.md

 The async ones have it passed in and self is a magic keyword you cant assign to. wierd that that's different, cant call like method if first param is your type instead of magic self, need to assign in body like in async fns which looks a bit silly.

+Was planning on having the ScratchProject register as either sync or async and then only impl that method on sprites and world has to comptime switch and call the right one.
+But that seems like silly extra work because sync projects are an edge case (non-interactive) and the overhead of a single async dispatch wrapping all your sync code is negligible.
+Still want the user code to not have to write async fns if all are sync.

+Trying to have default trait method forward async messages to the sync future.
+The trait (or method) can't require Sized because the whole point is to use trait objects.
+So then the Self is ?Sized.
-why might vtable kinds not match?
+But I don't understand why all the methods in Any require Sized. why might vtable kinds not match?
 ```rust
 // misleading name